dvas0004/CyberSift-Alerts/process_creation/Whoami Execution.md

 ### Detailed Information

-Triggers on running of the command 'whoami' from windows CMD or Powershell.
+Triggers on running of the command 'whoami' from windows CMD or Powershell, used to identify the user the shell is currently running under.

 -------------------